axem-solutions/dem/docs/commands.md

 Rename the Development Environment.

+---

 ## `dem modify DEV_ENV_NAME`

+Arguments:

+`DEV_ENV_NAME` Name of the Development Environment to modify.  [required]

 Modify the tool types and required tool images for an existing Development Environment.

+1. The dem shows a list of the already selected tools.
+You can modify the selection.
+2. Assign the required tool images for the selected types.
+If a tool type was already selected in the original Development Environment, the same tool image gets preselected - you only need to press the enter if you don't want to change it.

+---

+## `dem delete DEV_ENV_NAME`

 Arguments:

-`DEV_ENV_NAME` Name of the Development Environment to modify.  [required]
+  DEV_ENV_NAME  Name of the Development Environment to delete.  [required]

+Delete the Development Environment from the dev_env.json.
+If a tool image is not required  anymore by any of the avaialable local Developtment Environments, the dem asks the user if they want to delete that image or keep it.

+!!! warning

+    You can't undo this command!